 Analgesics reduce body aches, headaches and fever:

 - Acetaminophen (e.g. Tylenol, Panadol) is a painkiller and fever reducer.
 Doesn't irritate the stomach.
-Safe for people who are allergic to aspirin, but watch the total amount you take, as explained in this Harvard Health article:
+Safe for people who are allergic to aspirin, but watch the total amount you take because:

 - Acetaminophen can damage the liver, so take only what you need, and do not exceed 3,000 mg a day whenever possible, especially if you use acetaminophen often,